gnudeep/gov-entities/README.md

 ## Build and Deploy
-The web-up is created using the [create-react-app](https://github.com/facebookincubator/create-react-app).
+The web-ui is created using the [create-react-app](https://github.com/facebookincubator/create-react-app).
 The build script provided will build and bundle the app with required dependencies for production deployment.

 ```sh
 cd web-ui